-Generic name Type

-request

-indication

-response

-confirm

-TRANSFER

-- (Note 1)

-not defined (Note 2)

-not defined

-DELAY

-EXPIRY

-not defined

-not defined

-not defined
+Generic name Туре Generic name request indication response confirm TRANSFER - (Note 1) not defined (Note 2) not defined DELAY EXPIRY not defined not defined not defined a) The DELAY parameter returns the measured round-trip delay.

 - a) The TRANSFER primitive is used to request, and report upon, the round-trip delay determination. - b) The EXPIRY primitive indicates that no response has been received from the peer terminal.